BioDataClubKit/BioDataClubKit.github.io/README.md

 Make a copy of one of these events, and make sure that you change the date in the title.
 For example, to add an event for October 16, 2018, I'd copy the file and change the name to `2018-10-16-my-new-event.md`.

 Here's an example of an event file.
 Make sure the text is in the double quotes.
+Make sure the link is a URL.

 ```
 ---